 Food For Thought: I talked to a friend of mine yesterday, who had just asked someone what their “Biggest Learning” was since retiring a year ago?
 He thought I may be interested for my blog.
 The response: I wish I knew how much money I was going to spend.
 He had made the decision, and now realized his spending was higher than he thought.
 Don’t end up in that situation – do your homework before you retire.
 That comment is what initiated this new series today.
 Take it seriously, no one cares about your retirement more than you.

-Given the importance of your spending estimates, I suggest the following approach.
+Given the importance of your spending estimates in determing “When Can I Retire”, I suggest the following approach.
 Start with a simple notebook (or spreadsheet, if you’re so inclined) and spend 30 minutes with your spouse creating general categories of spending that make sense to you.
 Don’t worry about the figures at this point, just think of high level categories that you’ll fill in later.
 Below is an example of what things should look like at this point:

 Once you’ve completed the broad categories, spend time in each category developing sub-categories to help in your analysis.
 Don’t forget those items which occur infrequently, but can be significant spending areas (e.g., house maintenance, car purchases), I call this my “Accrural” account.
 Keep your notebook in a readily accessible place, and think about it as time permits over several days.
 Categories that you may easily forget on your “first pass” will likely come up in time.
 Consider this an ongoing analysis, and continually refine your categories.